BRWR Safeguarding Policy & Guidance

 - Record in writing what was said using the child’s/vulnerable adult’s own words as soon as possible.

 If this happens at a school or other venue, volunteers should contact that venue’s liaison person, unless this is clearly inappropriate.
-Volunteers should then report what has happened to BRWR’s Co-chairpersons who act as Designated Safeguarding Lead as soon as possible.
-If a Designated Safeguarding Lead cannot be contacted, or that person is involved in the allegation, the report should be made to the alternative contact, BRWR’s other Co-Chairperson.
+Volunteers should then report what has happened to BRWR’s Designated Safeguarding Lead as soon as possible.
+If the Designated Safeguarding Lead cannot be contacted, or that person is involved in the allegation, the report should be made to the BRWR Chair.

 On being notified of any such matter the Designated Safeguarding Lead or alternative contact shall take such steps as they consider necessary to ensure the safety of the child/vulnerable adult in question, in line with 2 above.